 - Allow the device to cool down or warm up to room temperature before attempting to charge the battery again.

-Can an utterly dead lithium battery be recharged?
+Can a completely dead lithium battery be recharged?

 Can a lithium battery be repaired?